 Believe it or not, your down payment isn’t the only home buying cost you must cover to close on your dream home.
 Closing costs are a large chunk of your initial costs to buy a Delaware home.
 Before pulling the trigger, home buyers must do their homework to understand the home buying process and its costs.

 An experienced Delaware real estate agent can provide insight into what to expect during your home buying journey when it comes to the process and its costs.
 A realtor can even offer a rough estimate of your closing costs according to the property and your preferred housing market.

 Want to connect with a top-rated, Delaware buyer’s agent?
 Clever can help!
 Fill out our online form and we’ll be in touch to answer any questions you might have and introduce you to one of our local Partner Agents for a no-obligation consultation.

 Want to learn everything about the closing-related costs to buy your dream home?
 Keep reading for your guide to Delaware real estate closing costs.

 Closing Costs for Delaware Homes: What to Expect

-It might be the first time you hear about it but you must save a lot more than your down payment to buy your dream home.
-Besides your down payment, you must pay your closing costs to purchase your home.
+Besides your down payment, you'll pay your closing costs to purchase your home.
 Appraisal fees, home inspection fees, property taxes, and transfer taxes are some of the fees included in your closing costs.

 Typically, buyers pay between 2% to 5% of the purchase price in closing costs.
 If you decided to buy a Delaware home priced at the state median listing price of $289,500, you would pay between $5,790 and $14,475 in closing costs.
 Keep in mind that your location and property may influence your costs.